Cheap holiday ideas

 Walking is great exercise and it's also a chance for you to see the

-city up close and take pictures.
+city up close and take photos.

 You're also more likely to come across free entertainment such